Rameen714/Rameen714/README.md

 -->

 ## 👩About Me👋
-        I am a Software Engineering Grad from FAST-NUCES Lahore, currently working as an Assosciate Software Engineer at Dubizzle Labs.
+        I am an SE Grad from FAST-NUCES Lahore, currently working as a Full Stack Software Engineer at Dubizzle Labs.
         * I am interested in Artificial Intelligence and Web technologies.
         * I love coding, solving problems and organizing things.
         * Honesty and sincerity are my core values.
         * Quality work is my first preference always.
-        * I am novice Chess Player and newcomer to Reading.
-Currently immersed in 'Think and Grow Rich' by Napolean Hill
+        * Currently, involved in neetCode Blind 75

  ## 📟 Reach Me